pNeurofeedback for Optimal Performance Training

 Neurofeedback has been used for optimizing performance by athletes in world class football, basketball and hockey teams.
 It has been researched for golf performance enhancement and by racquetball players

 Canadian governing body for tennis and McGill University have committed to a five years study to put 80 of the region’s top athletes through Neurofeedback training.

-Alpha-theta training is a specialized form of Neurofeedback training which is offered without the visual stimulus.
-Instead, the clients relax on a recliner or in the chair with headphones that sends auditory stimuli to the brain.
-These auditory signals alter in response to the brain states.
+Alpha-theta training is a specialized form of Neurofeedback training which is offered without any visual stimulus.
+Instead, the clients relax on a recliner, or in a chair, with headphones that send auditory stimuli to the brain.
+These auditory signals alter in response to the brain state.

-Awake state, as well as alpha-theta training, is used according particular performance need of the individual looking for Neurofeedback training for peak performance.
+An awake state, as well as alpha-theta training, is used according to the particular performance needs of the individual looking for Neurofeedback training for peak performance.